 If both spouses are working and jobs are secure, you could adjust how much you save for emergencies.
 But you’ll need to carefully assess your situation.

-The amount you need to save “depends on how long you expect to be looking for work,” says CFP professional Judith Ward, senior financial planner with T. Rowe Price in Owings Mills, Maryland.
+The amount you need to save “depends on how long you expect to be looking for work,” says certified financial planner Judith Ward, senior financial planner with T. Rowe Price in Owings Mills, Maryland.

-“Households with just 1 worker or folks who earn commission may want a little more just because of that uncertainty.”
+“Households with just one worker or folks who earn commission may want a little more just because of that uncertainty.”

 Ward also suggests tracking family expenses by adopting a household budget for the best chance of success in meeting your savings goals.

-Once you have an emergency fund set up, consider setting up your priorities into 3 time frames or “savings buckets” — for short-, medium- and long-term goals.
+Once you have an emergency fund set up, consider setting up your priorities into three time frames or “savings buckets” — for short-, medium- and long-term goals.